 Canada faces some very difficult choices in maintaining energy security while meeting emissions reduction targets.

-The study serves as a definitive guide to Canada’s current energy realities and their implications for a sustainable future.
+David Hughes authored a study in April 2018 that serves as a definitive guide to Canada’s current energy realities and their implications for a sustainable future.
 It takes a detailed look at Canadian energy consumption, renewable and non-renewable energy supply, the state of Canada’s resources and revenues, and what it all means for emissions-reduction planning.

 |Download summary||Download full study|